FriesischScott/UncertaintyQuantification.jl/docs/README.md

-To build documentation, run `buildDocs.sh` (Linux / Mac) or `buildDocs.ps1` (Windows) from top directory of UncertaintyQuantification.jl
+To build documentation, run `scripts/buildDocs.sh` (Linux / Mac) or `scripts/buildDocs.ps1` (Windows) from top directory of UncertaintyQuantification.jl